Low Watt Tube Amps - Top Picks for 2023

 A rearward view of the Dark Terror.
 Visible through the grille are the amps' tubes.
 I marked the voltage for this amp on duct tape to make it easier for on-stage techs to see.

-The Dark Terror was designed to have a tube buffered effects loop in between the preamp and power amp stages.
+The Dark Terror was designed to have a tube buffered effects loop between the preamp and power amp stages.
 Since the Terror series relies a lot on power amp saturation, the Dark Terror adds a few more gain stages in the preamp to keep the power section clean enough for delays and modulation.

 Specifications